 TRAP# TRAP NAME DESCRIPTION 0 coldStart (defined in RFC-1215) A trap is sent after booting (power on).
 1 warmStart (defined in RFC-1215) A trap is sent after booting (software reboot).
 4 authenticationFailure (defined in RFC-1215) A trap is sent to the manager when receiving any SNMP get or set requirements with the wrong community (password).
-6 whyReboot (defined in MIB) A trap is sent with the reason of restart before rebooting when the system is going to restart (warm start).
+6 whyReboot (defined in ZYXEL-MIB) A trap is sent with the reason of restart before rebooting when the system is going to restart (warm start).
 6a For intentional reboot : A trap is sent with the message "System reboot by user!" if reboot is done intentionally, (for example, download new files, CI command "sys reboot", etc.).
 6b For fatal error : A trap is sent with the message of the fatal code if the system reboots because of fatal errors.

-17.14.3 REMOTE MANAGEMENT: SNMP
+18.14.3 REMOTE MANAGEMENT: SNMP

-To change your ZyWALL's SNMP settings, click REMOTE MGNT, then the SNMP tab.
+To change your ZyWALL's SNMP settings, click REMOTE MGMT, then the SNMP tab.
 The screen appears as shown.

-Figure 17-22 SNMP
+Figure 18-22 SNMP

-Table 17-6 SNMP
+Table 18-6 SNMP

 LABEL DESCRIPTION SNMP Configuration SNMP Configuration Get Community Enter the Get Community , which is the password for the incoming Get and GetNext requests from the management station.
 The default is public and allows all requests.
 Set Community Enter the Set community , which is the password for incoming Set requests from the management station.
 The default is public and allows all requests.
-Trusted Host If you enter a trusted host, your ZyWALL will only respond to SNMP messages from this address.
-0.0.0.0 (default) means your ZyWALL will respond to all SNMP messages it receives, regardless of source.
 Trap Community Type the trap community, which is the password sent with each trap to the SNMP manager.
 The default is public and allows all requests.
 Destination Type the IP address of the station to send your SNMP traps to.
-SNMP SNMP Service Port You may change the server port number for a service if needed, however you must use the same port number in order to use that service for remote management.
+SNMP Service Port You may change the server port number for a service if needed, however you must use same port number in order to use that service for remote management.
 Service Access Select the interface(s) through which a computer may access the ZyWALL using this service.
 Secure Client IP Address A secure client is a "trusted" computer that is allowed to communicate with the ZyWALL using this service.
 Select All to allow any computer to access the ZyWALL using this service.
 Choose Selected to just allow the computer with the IP address that you specify to access the ZyWALL using this service.
-Apply Click Apply to save your customized settings and exit this screen.
+Apply Click Apply to save your customized settings.
 Reset Click Reset to begin configuring this screen afresh.

-17.15 Configuring DNS
+18.15 Configuring DNS

 Use DNS (Domain Name System) to map a domain name to its corresponding IP address and vice versa.
-Refer to the Internet Access chapter for more information.
+Refer to the WAN chapter for more information.

-To change your ZyWALL's DNS settings, click REMOTE MGNT, then the DNS tab.
+To change your ZyWALL's DNS settings, click REMOTE MGMT, then the DNS tab.
 The screen appears as shown.

-Figure 17-23 DNS
+Figure 18-23 DNS

-Table 17-7 DNS
+Table 18-7 DNS

-LABEL DESCRIPTION Service Port The DNS service port number is 53 and cannot be changed here.
+LABEL DESCRIPTION Server Port The DNS service port number is 53 and cannot be changed here.
 Service Access Select the interface(s) through which a computer may send DNS queries to the ZyWALL.
 Secure Client IP Address A secure client is a "trusted" computer that is allowed to send DNS queries to the ZyWALL.
 Select All to allow any computer to send DNS queries to the ZyWALL.
 Choose Selected to just allow the computer with the IP address that you specify to send DNS queries to the ZyWALL.
-Apply Click Apply to save your customized settings and exit this screen.
+Apply Click Apply to save your customized settings.
 Reset Click Reset to begin configuring this screen afresh.